savoirtech/apache-servicemix-to-apache-karaf-migration/README.md

 Describe application here.

-Note: ActiveMQ will need to be setup in stand alone mode.
+Note: ActiveMQ will need to be setup in stand-alone mode.
 For the purposes of the demo, a wild card serialization exception is made in env script.